redking/dzr-testing-workshop/src/exercise1/README.md

 ## Task

 In this exercise you'll be writing tests for a simple JavaScript module.
-We won't be testing the React component in this exercise.
+We won't be testing the React component for the moment.

 - Launch Jest with the command `npm test`.
 - Open the file `src/exercise1/add.test.js` and implement the empty tests.